1. Working with Providers

 - Deprivation of Liberty Safeguards (DoLS):

 Requests made and / or authorised under the Mental Capacity Act 2005 in relation to DOLS are monitored and reported on and may highlight service concerns Note that the Supreme Court in March 2014 set out a revised test for determining a deprivation of liberty that is far broader than those set by previous judgments.
-A Department of Health Advice Note (28 March 2014) suggests that local suthorities should ensure awareness of the Supreme Court judgment among care providers.
+A Department of Health Advice Note (2015) suggests that local authorities should ensure awareness of the Supreme Court judgment among care providers.

 - Complaints, MP enquiries and Member enquiries: